-- When classes start, you must be at least 16 years old and (1) a high school junior or (2) a senior who will not have sufficient credits be able to graduate on time with their senior class and will carry over into a 5th year.
+- When classes start, you must be at least 16 years old and (1) a high school junior or (2-BSD students only) a senior who will not have sufficient credits to be able to graduate on time with their senior class and will carry over into a 5th year.

 1. The math placement test is called ALEKS.
 In order to qualify for ECHS, you must place into Math 60 (or higher).
 PCC allows students to take the ALEKS test off-site on any computer with an Internet connection.
-However, Early College High School requires that prospective students take the test at a PCC Testing Center.
-In order to verify that the ALEKS math placement test was taken at a PCC Testing Center, ECHS must have testing center staff sign the "Onsite Math Testing Verification Form".

-- As you complete each placement test, you will be shown your raw numerical score, which you can ignore.
+4. After you complete the math placement test, you will be shown your raw numerical score, which you can ignore.
 Within about an hour, you will receive an email in your MyPCC email account stating your actual placement.
 Login at my.pcc.edu and click on the mail icon in the upper right hand corner to read your placement test results.

 The recommendation is one of the most important factors considered in ECHS admissions!

 - Complete this form and give it to your high school counselor or AVID elective teacher to complete.

 - Home schooled or applicants not currently enrolled in school may have an adult NOT in the immediate family who is familiar with their educational background complete the recommendation.

 - Note that the Recommendation Request Form does not need to be turned in to ECHS.
 It is only used as an aid for the person completing the recommendation.

 - Give the person completing the recommendation at least 2 weeks advance notice before the application deadline!